-a) No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR (b) cannot be ruled out.

-b) Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
+- a) No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR (b) cannot be ruled out. - b) Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
 The formulation of a gradual return to play protocol shall be a part of the medical clearance.

-By signing this concussion form, I give High School permission to transfer this play.
-I am aware of the dangers of concussion and this signed ring the 2017-2018 school year.
-This form will be stored with the athletic physical form and other accompanying forms i required by the School System.
-I HAVE READ THIS FORM AND I UNDERSTAND THE FAC TS PRESENTED IN IT.
-Student Name (Printed) Student Name (Signed) Date Darent Name (Printed) Parent Name (Signed) Date
+By signing this concussion form, I give High School permission to concussion and this signed concussion fo sports that my child may play.
+I am aware of the dangers of rm will represent myself and my child during the 2017-2018 the athletic physical form and other accompanying forms equired by theSchool System.
+I HAVE RÉAD THIS FORM AND I UNDERST AND THE FACTS PRESENTED IN IT.
+Student Name (Printed) Student Name (Signed) Date Parent Name (Printed) Parent Name (Signed) Date